ilEnzio/ilEnzio.github.io/_posts/2020-8-26-business-or-bidness.md

 **Classification Baseline Metrics:
 Majority Classifier/Accuracy : 33.6%

-I decided on a LinearRegression model and DecisionTreeClassifier.
+I decided on a Ridge Regression model and Decision Tree Classifier.
 I forked my X_Matrix, and used the appropriate version of the y_target to train and fit each model.
 After a little tuning our model produced some results...

 **Validation results**